ENERGY IN ACTION – EPISODE 066

 How do you manage your way of eating?

 I’ve known of my disease my whole life, so I’ve had a lot of experience reading nutritional labels and eating the right diet for me.
 That has allowed me to go to restaurants and order food that is within my limitations.
 I use alternatives like powdered peanut butter instead of jar peanut butter so I can eat a lot of typical fatty foods without being too restrictive.
-On campus I am able to eat in the dining hall and request foods be prepared in a way that I can eat them, but there’s also a dietitian on campus who keeps a nutrition log I can refer to when I need to.
+On campus I am able to eat in the dining hall and request foods be prepared in a way that I can eat them, but there’s also a Registered dietitian on campus who keeps a nutrition log I can refer to when I need to.

 What is your advice for other rare disease students considering going away to college?